 - Bring a large Dutch Oven to medium-high heat.

-- Continue stirring until the meat is fully cooked.
+- Keep the pot at medium high heat and add the pork and beef.
+Continue stirring until the meat is fully cooked.

-- Add basil, thyme and oregano as well as the coconut milk (or cream).
+- Add basil, thyme, oregano, and coconut milk (or cream).
 Stir to combine and then let simmer 1-3 hours, covered.
-If you feel it isn’t thick enough simply let simmer uncovered for about a half hour or so and it will thicken up.
+To thicken, simply let it simmer uncovered for about a half hour or so.

 Notes